Butcher's Broom (Ruscus aculeatus)

 Alpha-adrenergic agonism — direct venous tone enhancement

 Ruscogenins have alpha-1 adrenergic agonist activity, producing direct vasoconstriction of venous smooth muscle and increased venous tone.
-This is the PRIMARY mechanism for CVI symptom improvement — addresses the underlying pathophysiology of incompetent venous valves and pooling.
+This is the primary mechanism for CVI symptom improvement — addresses the underlying pathophysiology of incompetent venous valves and pooling.
 Distinct from typical 'flavonoid-class' venoactive mechanisms.

 2